rust-lang/rust-bindgen/book/src/objc.md

 `bindgen` does not (yet) have full objective-c support but it can generate bindings for a lot of the apple frameworks without too much blacklisting.

-In order to generate bindings, you will need `-x objective-c` as the clang args.
-If you'd like to use [block](https://crates.io/crates/block) you will need `-fblocks` as a clang arg as well.
+In order to generate bindings, you will need to add `-xobjective-c` to the clang args.
+If you'd like to use [block](https://crates.io/crates/block) you will need to add `-fblocks` as well.

 Depending on your setup, you may need `--generate-block` to generate the block function aliases and `--block-extern-crate` to insert a `extern crate block` at